Franco homers, doubles, Phillies beat Mets 6-4; Familia back

+Maikel Franco and the Philadelphia Phillies ended a couple of aggravating streaks.
+For the New York Mets, the frustration might just be starting.

-Maikel Franco homered and doubled while breaking the longest hitless streak of his big league career, and the Philadelphia Phillies capitalized on an error by untested first baseman Jay Bruce to beat the short-handed New York Mets 6-4 Thursday night.
+Franco homered and doubled while breaking the longest hitless streak of his big league career, and the Phillies capitalized on an error by untested first baseman Jay Bruce to beat the short-handed Mets 6-4 Thursday night.

+Philadelphia took two of three at Citi Field after losing six straight series to the Mets.

+"It sure is nice to win a series here again, especially against the Mets.
+It's always nice to win a series but against these guys it was special, as much as they beat us up over the last year," Phillies manager Pete Mackanin said.

 Mets closer Jeurys Familia struck out two and walked two in a hitless ninth inning of his season debut after serving a 15-game suspension for violating Major League Baseball's domestic violence policy.
 The home crowd cheered as he jogged in from the bullpen — Familia led the majors with a team-record 51 saves last year.